11 Slamming Spam Recipes That Will Have You Wanting More

 bhofack2/istockphoto

-Perhaps the most classic Spam dish is suited perfectly for breakfast and couldn't be easier to make: Lightly fry Spam in some oil and soy sauce and serve with a side of rice and fried or scrambled eggs.
-Pro tip: Add spice and sweetness by drizzling on some Sriracha and shaking on a bit of furikake, a dry Japanese condiment.
+Perhaps the most classic Spam dish is most perfectly suited for breakfast and couldn't be easier to make: Lightly fry Spam in some oil and soy sauce and serve with a side of rice and fried or scrambled eggs.
+Pro tip: Add spice and sweetness by drizzling on some Sriracha and shaking on some furikake, a dry Japanese condiment made from a combination of toasted sesame seeds, dried seaweed, salt and sugar.

 Recipe: Eating Richly

 This one will set your taste buds on fire, but in the best way.
-In a large skillet over medium-high heat, cook your Spam for 3 to 5 minutes or until browned.
-Top each slice with cheese and serve on your choice of bread (we recommend brioche burger buns) and enjoy with toppings such as caramelized onions, vegetables, spicy mayonnaise, or a fried egg.
+In a large skillet over medium-high heat, cook your Spam for 3 to 5 minutes on each side or until lightly browned.
+Top each slice with cheese and serve on your choice of bread.
+Add toppings such as caramelized onions, vegetables, spicy mayonnaise, or a fried egg for extra protein and nutrients.

 Recipe: Serious Eats